wmde/wikibase-release-pipeline/docs/install.md

-# Install Wikibase Suite
+# Install Wikibase Suite (WBS)

-Wikibase Suite is a production-ready Wikibase software bundle for self-hosting a public knowledge graph similar to Wikidata.
+Wikibase Suite (WBS) is a production-ready Wikibase software bundle for self-hosting a public knowledge graph similar to Wikidata.
 It includes MediaWiki, Wikibase, Query Service, QuickStatements, and HTTPS routing for a public instance.

-For installation without the browser-based installer, see [Install Wikibase Suite manually](./manual-install.md).
+For installation without the browser-based installer, see [Install WBS manually](./manual-install.md).

-## 1. Requirements: What You Need to Install Wikibase Suite
+## 1. Requirements: What You Need to Install WBS

 ### Server (VPS)

-You need to have access to a Virtual Private Server (VPS) to install Wikibase Suite.
+You need to have access to a Virtual Private Server (VPS) to install WBS.
 Either your organization can provide a server or you rent from a provider.
 The minimum criteria must be fulfilled:

 - Server with a public IP address
 - Architecture: x86 (AMD/Intel)